-One thing I loved about Amsterdam (or Netherlands in general) is how the city is equipped with an elaborate network of cycle lanes and footpaths.
+One thing I loved about living in Amsterdam (or Netherlands in general) is how the city is equipped with an elaborate network of cycle lanes and footpaths.
 Bicycles are the most popular mode of transport even among the elderly.
-No wonder why the dutch looked so fit.
+No wonder why the Dutch looked so fit.
 Yes, we barely saw anyone who was obese during our stay.
 Needless to say, cycling is the most environment-friendly way to get around.

 Not just that, the overall city infrastructure revolves around making healthier & greener living spaces for the people.
 Apart from cycling lanes, there were multiple paths where the running routes were marked within every 400m with signs on the streets.
 We often found people running on the sidewalks especially in the residential parts of the city.
 The availability of this infrastructure ensures that people take health & fitness very seriously.